 Fried chicken is an American classic.
 No matter where you are in the country, it’s part of the culinary landscape, and when done right, nothing beats it.
 Crispy breading encasing juicy, perfectly cooked chicken is just about as satisfying as it gets.
 The only problem is that it’s not keto-friendly.

 The breading on your typical fried chicken is usually made with white flour, egg, and maybe some cornmeal, depending on where you are in the country.
 Obviously, the white flour and cornmeal won’t pass keto muster, but that doesn’t rule out the possibility of enjoying some delicious keto fried chicken.

 There are some great keto-friendly substitutions for the flour and cornmeal that you might not have thought of and that’s where this keto fried chicken recipe comes in handy.

-You won’t need a deep fryer with toxic vegetable oil for this recipe because you aren’t deep frying this fried chicken — you’re baking it.
+You won’t need a deep fryer filled with overly processed vegetable oil for this recipe because you aren’t deep frying it — you’re baking it.

-Rest assured though this low-carb, gluten-free, fried chicken recipe tastes just like fried chicken, and even gets golden brown like your classic fried chicken recipes.
+Rest assured though, this low-carb, gluten-free, keto fried chicken recipe tastes just like your old favorites and even gets golden brown and crispy like the classic versions.